usgpo/uslm/docs/2_0_12/generated-merged/USLM-User-Guide.md

 # 14 Notes Model
 # 14.1 Concept

-Notes are found throughout the United States Code.
-USLM defines a very flexible model to support all the different types of notes that are found.
+Notes are found throughout the United States Code and other legislative documents.
+USLM defines a flexible model to support all the different types of notes that are found.
+In version 2.0, the note model has been significantly enhanced to accommodate the broader variety of notes found in different document types (enhanced in v2.0).

+## 14.2 Note Categories (enhanced in v2.0)

+USLM version 2.0 introduces two fundamental categories of notes based on their rendering behavior:

+### 14.2.1 NoteType Elements (introduced in v2.0)

+NoteType elements are rendered directly in the main content flow where they logically appear.
+A U.S. Code note is an example of a NoteType element.
+Elements of this type include:

+- `<note>` - Basic note element
+- `<sourceCredit>` - Source attribution
+- `<statutoryNote>` - Statutory notes
+- `<editorialNote>` - Editorial annotations
+- `<changeNote>` - Change documentation
+- `<authority>` (introduced in v2.0) - Authority citations
+- `<source>` (introduced in v2.0) - Source information
+- `<effectiveDateNote>` (introduced in v2.0) - Effective date information
+- `<frDocID>` (introduced in v2.0) - Federal Register document identifiers
+- `<billingCode>` (introduced in v2.0) - Billing code information
+- `<editionNote>` (introduced in v2.0) - Edition-specific notes
+- `<organizationNote>` (introduced in v2.0) - Organizational information
+- `<citationNote>` (introduced in v2.0) - Citation guidance
+- `<explanationNote>` (introduced in v2.0) - Explanatory content
+- `<findingAidsNote>` (introduced in v2.0) - Finding aids information

+### 14.2.2 PositionedNoteType Elements (introduced in v2.0)

+PositionedNoteType elements have content that is rendered at a different position from where they logically refer.
+A footnote is an example of a positioned note.
+The positioned note has attributes to specify where it should be rendered.
+Elements of this type include:

+- `<footnote>` - Traditional footnotes
+- `<sidenote>` (introduced in v2.0) - Marginal notes
+- `<leftRunningHead>` (introduced in v2.0) - Left-page running headers
+- `<rightRunningHead>` (introduced in v2.0) - Right-page running headers
+- `<ear>` (introduced in v2.0) - Margin text (used in CFR)
+- `<endMarker>` (introduced in v2.0) - End-of-document markers
+- `<page>` (introduced in v2.0) - Page boundary markers
+- `<line>` (introduced in v2.0) - Line boundary markers

-## 14.2 Note Classes
+## 14.3 Note Classes

-The abstract model provides two basic elements for implementing notes.
+The abstract model provides elements for implementing both individual notes and note collections.

-### 14.2.1 Individual notes
+### 14.3.1 Individual notes
-The basic `<note>` implement provides the fundamental model for a note.
-A note can be simple string of text or it can be a complex structure of text.
+Individual note elements can contain simple text or complex structured content depending on their specific type and usage context.

-### 14.2.2 Notes collection
+### 14.3.2 Notes collection
 Notes can be grouped together into a collection using a `<notes>` container.

-## 14.3 Type of notes
+## 14.4 Type of notes (updated in v2.0)
-There are four primary types of notes.
-Use the @type attribute to specify the note type:
+The note typing system has been enhanced in version 2.0.
+Use the @type attribute to specify the note type where applicable:

 1. inline – notes that are shown inline where they appear in the text.